magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-36231-->

-*  Magento now displays an informative error message when some themes are not deployed after running `setup:static-content:deploy`.
+*  Magento now displays an informative error message when some themes are not deployed after running `bin/magento setup:static-content:deploy`.
 Previously, when deployment completed successfully but not all packages were deployed, Magento did not display an error.
-When the `setup:static-content:deploy` command is executed with enabled parallel processing and each theme requires more time to be deployed then the specified maximum execution time, this command can finish successfully, although themes are not deployed.
+When this command is executed with enabled parallel processing and each theme requires more time to be deployed then the specified maximum execution time, this command can finish successfully, although themes are not deployed.

 <!--- MC-35001-->